-Some of these more severely affected pets may need oxygen initially to stabilize them, before x-rays, blood work, and a more thorough complete respiratory or cardiac workup is undertaken.
-That is why it is great to have natural calming agents on hand to give before and on way to vet such as Be Serene by 1800PetMeds, Composure Liquid, or sometimes rescue remedy from health food store to help ease the anxiety and stress the pet is clearly under, until the pet can be evaluated by a veterinarian.
+Some of the more severely affected pets may need oxygen initially to stabilize them before X-rays, blood work, and a more thorough complete respiratory or cardiac workup is performed.
+It’s for this reason that having natural calming agents on hand can help ease the anxiety and stress the pet is under until being seen by a veterinarian.

-If your pet is diagnosed with a chronic inflammatory respiratory ailment or collapsing trachea, sometimes prescriptions for drugs like Theophylline and Temaril-P are needed on a long term basis and can be purchased from 1800PetMeds with a written prescription from your veterinarian.
+If your pet is diagnosed with a chronic inflammatory respiratory ailment or collapsing trachea, sometimes prescriptions for pet medications such as Theophylline and Temaril-P are needed on a long term basis and can be purchased from 1800PetMeds with a written prescription from your veterinarian.